decodelabs/guidance/README.md

 Guidance provides a stripped down front end over the [Ramsey UUID](https://uuid.ramsey.dev) library by default, but can be extended to support other implementations where required.

+It also provides a simple interface for generating and parsing ULIDs, which are a more modern alternative to UUIDs.

 ---

 ## Installation